 According to this framework, stress on the problems your prospect is having and highlight the risks behind it.
 Finally, position your product or service as his/her best solution.
 Your sales strategy should include this concept to enable your sales growth.

 Followed by the above information, I want to highlight that this is not to scare a lead by creating false problems and risks.
-Be genuine and make them realize regarding the problems, risks and bring them solutions.
+Sales team creating a sense of urgency, uncertainty, and loss is not lying to the customers.
+Do not blow up the issues beyond measure.
+Be genuine and make them realize the problems, risks, and bring them solutions.

 11. Target your existing customers